bmarolleau/firstdemo-scikitlearn-ibmi/README.md

 3) visualize data
 4) create a supervised classification model (https://scikit-learn.org/stable/modules/svm.html) .

 Resulting model can be tested and evaluated, and persisted on disk on IBM i for inference, or exported on an accelerated server or even Watson Machine Learning (on prems, Cloud).
 It is persisted on disk using joblib (pip install joblib)  in the SVC_Model_CHURN_IBMi_V1.joblib file on the IFS file system.

 In this simple scenario, we manage to get an accuracy of 0.8, recall 0.7, which is good starting point!!

+The code can be found in the [Jupyter Notebook](https://github.com/bmarolleau/firstdemo-scikitlearn-ibmi/blob/master/Churn-IBMi.ipynb) for interactive execution and data visualization.

+Use the Python standalone scripts in the [scripts](./scripts/) folder for running the demo in 'batch' mode, closer to real life scenario.

 ## Documentation
 - Main asset of this repo is this [Jupyter Notebook](https://github.com/bmarolleau/firstdemo-scikitlearn-ibmi/blob/master/Churn-IBMi.ipynb)